Hudson City Schools

 Equally impressive are the video apps (like iMovie, GarageBand, and Clips) that come preloaded on each iPad, engaging students in video creation, editing, and publishing processes.
 Furthermore, iPads provide the opportunity to learn coding processes, delve into augmented reality, extend the research process, and so much more.

-The 6th generation iPad is significantly lower priced than its predecessor models, making it a more affordable option for schools.
+The 6th & 7th generation iPads are significantly lower priced than their predecessor models, making the iPad a more affordable option for schools.
 The iPad is fast, durable, reliable in performance, and has impressive battery life.

 Given the right tools to create, we can only begin to imagine what our talented students will be capable of achieving!